EFAP Section 3

 Food Assistance

-• If an Interested Party was not a Lead Agency in the previous biennium, Food Assistance will determine eligibility as a potential Lead Agency.
+• FA will determine eligibility as a potential Lead Agency.

-• Food Assistance will notify the Interested Party and current Lead Agency of its eligibility status in writing prior to the scheduled Biennial Meeting.
+• FA will notify the Interested Party and current Lead Agency of its eligibility status in writing prior to the scheduled Biennial Meeting.

 Interested Parties and Participating Sub Agencies

-• Must email or call to RSVP to the Lead Agency if planning on attending the meeting.
-The Biennial Meeting is mandatory.
+• All biennial meeting attendees must email or call to RSVP to their Lead Agency if planning on attending the meeting.
+Attendance at the Biennial Meeting is mandatory.

 Current Lead Agency